U.S. Manufacturers Brace For Trump's Next Trade Targets

 "Probably the reason that he won the election is the effort to re-shore manufacturing," he says, "not to accept it as inevitable that manufacturing will head overseas."

-And the tweets also telegraph a message, he says, not just to the specific companies Trump has targeted, but also to firms in other industries which might be thinking about expanding elsewhere besides Mexico.
+The tweets also telegraph a message, he says, not just to the specific companies Trump has targeted, but also to firms in other industries which might be thinking about expanding elsewhere besides Mexico.

 "It's not going to stop at very high-profile manufacturers that consumers know about," Scissors says.
 "It will continue.
 He's just sending a signal now to everyone, 'This is your chance to make an adjustment.' "